-In this block, two DataObjects are defined: 1) PointSet named "samples", 2) HistorySet named "histories".
-In the Input> node all the variables perturbed through the Stratified strategy are listed.
-In this way, any realization in the input space is linked to the outputs listed in the Output> node.
+In this block, two DataObjects are defined: 1) a PointSet named "samples", 2) a PointSet named "dummyIN" 3) a HistorySet named "histories".
+In the Input node all the variables perturbed through the Stratified strategy are listed.
+In this way, any realization in the input space is linked to the outputs listed in the Output node.
+Since we use an external model that does not have any input file, we define a pointset named "dummyIN" that is used as a dummy input in the multirun step.

-$raven/tests/framework/user_guide/ForwardSamplingStrategies/forwardSamplingStratified.xml \\$
+$raven/tests/framework/user\guide/ForwardSamplingStrategies/forwardSamplingStratified.xml \\$